 The government is now encouraging your midwife to be the first point of contact for all pregnant women.
-This means that women should book their first ante-natal appointment with Lucy Watters, our midwive, as soon as they have a confirmed pregnancy test (home test kits are sufficient) and are roughly 6-8 weeks pregnant.
+This means that women should book their first ante-natal appointment with our Community Midwife, Nicola Berry, once they have a confirmed pregnancy (home test kits are sufficient) and are roughly 6-8 weeks pregnant.

 During the first appointment the midwife will discuss medical history and plan ante-natal care accordingly.
 Patients can expect to have their first scan between 12 to 14 weeks.